 ITNs support competitively selected joint research training and/or doctoral programmes, implemented by European partnerships of universities, research institutions, and non-academic organisations.

-RISE will support short-term mobility of research and innovation staff at all career levels, from the most junior (post-graduate) to the most senior (management), including also administrative and technical staff.
-It will be open to partnerships of universities, research institutions, and non-academic organisations both within and beyond Europe.
-In worldwide partnerships, academia-to-academia exchanges will be permitted.
+RISE supports short-term mobility of research and innovation staff at all career levels, from the most junior (post-graduate) to the most senior (management), including also administrative and technical staff.
+It is open to partnerships of universities, research institutions, and non-academic organisations both within and beyond Europe.
+In worldwide partnerships, academia-to-academia exchanges are permitted.